AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLPort/Insert.md

 AMLPort.Insert Method (CAEXWrapper, Boolean)
 ============================================
-AutomationML 2.1 APIInserts the specified CAEX object in it's associated container.
+Inserts the specified CAEX object in it's associated container.
 AMLPort objects are not allowed to contain child InternalElement objects.
 If an InternalElement is tried to insert, the result is `false`.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)